 Residents will find that the borough is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Laporte is worth considering.

-The education level of Laporte citizens is a little higher than the average for US cities and towns: 21.94% of adults in Laporte have at least a bachelor's degree.
+The overall education level of Laporte is somewhat higher than in the average US city of 21.84%: 25.30% of adults 25 and older in the borough have at least a bachelor's degree.

-The per capita income in Laporte in 2022 was $33,316, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $133,264 for a family of four.
+The per capita income in Laporte in 2022 was $31,618, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $126,472 for a family of four.
+However, Laporte contains both very wealthy and poor people as well.

 The people who call Laporte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laporte residents report their race to be White.
-Important ancestries of people in Laporte include German, Irish, English, Polish, and Italian.
+Important ancestries of people in Laporte include German, Irish, English, Italian, and Welsh.

 The most common language spoken in Laporte is English.
 Other important languages spoken here include Italian and Polish.